The Black Adder: Plot

-Using this premise, the series follows the fictitious reign of Richard IV (1485–1498) through the experiences of Prince Edmund, who styles himself as "The Black Adder", and his two sidekicks: the imbecilic Lord Percy Percy, the Duke of Northumberland (Tim McInnerny); and Baldrick (Tony Robinson), a more intelligent servant of no status.
+Using this premise, the series follows the fictitious reign of Richard IV (1485–1498) through the experiences of Prince Edmund, who styles himself as "The Black Adder", and his two sidekicks: the imbecilic Lord Percy Percy, the Duke of Northumberland (Tim McInnerny); and Baldrick (Tony Robinson), a more intelligent servant who Edmund takes on as his squire.

-By the end of the series, events converge with accepted history, when King Richard IV and his entire family are poisoned, allowing Henry Tudor to take the throne as King Henry VII.
-He then rewrites history, presenting Richard III as a monster, and eliminating Richard IV's reign from the history books.
+By the end of the series, events converge with accepted history.
+King Richard IV and his entire family are accidentally killed with wine poisoned by Percy meant for the Black Seal who had actually arrived to overthrow Richard IV.
+The entire Black Seal are killed with the poison.
+Percy and Baldrick celebrate then hear Edmund screaming in pain.
+It cuts to Edmund on his deathbed, where Baldrick learns Percy poisoned the whole vat, they race to save the family as they all drink the poisoned wine killing them.
+Blackadder recovers enough to claim he is now King of England, then drinks the wine and dies.
+After the credits Percy and Baldrick shout don't drink the wine, realising they are dead.
 In reality, Richard, Duke of York, one of the Princes in the Tower, was only twelve years old (and perhaps two years dead) when the Battle of Bosworth Field took place in 1485, and thus too young to have had two adult sons.
-Henry Tudor seemingly also falsified the history of Scotland and Ireland, Richard IV is said to be king of England, Scotland and Ireland, and Prince Edmund has the title of Duke of Edinburgh.
-Ireland was not a kingdom until 1542 and Scotland continued to have a separate royal house until 1603.
+Henry Tudor seemingly also falsified the history of Scotland and Ireland: Richard IV is said to be king of England, Scotland and Ireland, and Prince Edmund has the title of Duke of Edinburgh, whereas in reality Ireland was not a kingdom until 1542 and Scotland continued to have a separate royal house until 1603.

 Episodes

-The episodes in this series, written by Rowan Atkinson and Richard Curtis, were originally shown on BBC 1 on Wednesday evenings, 21:25–22:00.
+The episodes in this series, written by Rowan Atkinson and Richard Curtis, were originally shown on BBC1 on Wednesday evenings, 21:25–22:00.
 Each episode ran for roughly 33 minutes.
 The series began on 15 June 1983.

-Each of the episodes was based on a medieval theme – the Wars of the Roses, the Crusades and royal succession, the conflict between the Crown and the Church, arranged marriages between monarchies, and the Plague and witchcraft.
-The final episode follows a planned coup d'état.
+Each of the episodes was based on a medieval theme – the Wars of the Roses, the Crusades and royal succession, the conflict between the Crown and the Church, arranged marriages between monarchies, the Plague and witchcraft, and a planned coup d'état in the final episode.

 The series was broadcast shortly after the BBC Television Shakespeare productions of Shakespeare's four plays about the Wars of the Roses: the three-part Henry VI plays, followed by Richard III, which was first shown on 23 January 1983.
 Some of the same actors were used to enhance the parody of Shakespearean history.
 Ron Cook, who played Richard III in the Shakespeare productions, is cast as the villainous "Sean the Irish Bastard".
 Peter Benson, who played Shakespeare's Henry VI, played Henry VII in the first episode.